Dustybutt Trip Report – 1000 Miles Off Road in a Day in

 Having the GPS dancing

 around was not good.
 Maybe I should … YIKES!!!
-I’m barreling down on an
+I’m barreling

 intersection, where a tar road crosses the dirt!